togwand/nixos/README.md

 An interactive shell command manager

 TODO:
-1. git diff to be git diff HEAD or git diff --staged
+1. Make the options be abortable/cancellable with ctrl+c without exiting the program (subshell?)
-2. Set the flake to be used to be a remote one instead of local
+2. Set the flake to be used to be a remote one instead of local on all related options
-3. Make the options be abortable/cancellable with ctrl+c without exiting the program
-4. Add function to swap between root and not root (with a restart of the program perhaps)
+3. Add function to swap between root and not root (with a restart of the program perhaps)
-5. Better git options and aggregate its commands into functions
+4. Check the script from top to bottom to update further

 #### nixos-installer
 An interactive NixOS installer